stratdev3/SimpleW/documentation/simplew/docs/addons/addons.md

 Typical use cases include authentication, logging, caching, monitoring, or background tasks.

-## JsonEngines

-**JsonEngine addons** add new JSON engine implementations.

-They allow SimpleW to support different JSON serializers/deserializers, depending on performance needs, features, or external dependencies.

-Each JsonEngine addon provides :
-- A concrete implementation of a JSON engine
-- A consistent API that integrates with SimpleW’s configuration

-This makes it easy to switch or extend JSON handling without impacting the rest of the system.

 ## Helpers

 **Helper addons** add utility features without introducing a full service.